Been at this since 1987!

 Yes!
-While we do charge an hourly rate for house calls, we realize sometimes you need the work to be done on-site, and so in the interest of customer satisfaction, we can and will accommodate.
+While we do charge an hourly rate for work performed on-site, we realize some work can only be done in person, on-site and do accommodate.

 All of our in-office work is priced as a complete job – one flat rate.
-We don’t charge by the hour(unless it’s a house call) and we don’t jack up your bill once the job is complete.
+We don’t charge by the hour(unless it’s performed on-site) and we don’t jack up your bill once the job is complete.
 Our estimates are always accurate, always fair and always guaranteed to be the same price when you pick up, as you were told when you dropped off.

 Absolutely.
 But I’d rather call it “attractive”.
 I’m not really out to try and beat someone else with lower prices.
 My focus is on quality work, done correctly.
 That said, by comparison to large box stores, I think you’ll find my estimates to your liking.

 I don’t know, computers are quite complex.
 Sometimes there’s more than one problem.
 Sometimes it’s a software problem and others, a hardware issue.
 There is no way for me to estimate a cost without proper diagnosing of the problem(s).

 There are a number of reasons we’d point out, but here’s the top 3:

 No personal connection – When you take your computer to a large retailer for service, you’re dropping it off with whoever happens to be working at the counter at that time.
 When you call to check up a couple days later, will that be their day off?
 Did they quit?
 Where are they?
 When you bring your computer to me, you’re bringing it to one person.
 You want an update?
 Text, call or email me.
 You never have to worry about matching a name to a face or trying to explain the conversation you had with employee ‘A’ to employee ‘B’.